MXA RACE TEST: THE REAL TEST OF THE 2022 KTM 350SXF

 A: The hate list:

 (1) Seat height.
 Motocross bikes keep getting taller.
-If you are under 5-foot-9, there is a good chance that your feet won’t touch the ground; however if you want a lower version of the KTM 350SXF, buy the 2021 Husqvarna FC350; it is an inch lower at the rear of the seat.
+If you are under 5-foot-9, your feet won’t touch the ground on the 350SXF; however if you want a lower 350, buy the 2021 Husqvarna FC350.
+It is an inch lower at the rear of the seat.

-(3) Checklist.
-Check the bolts on the rear sprocket, shift lever, shock linkage, head stays and hydraulic clutch slave unit at regular intervals.
+(2) Checklist.
+Check the bolts on the rear sprocket, shift lever, shock linkage, head stays, front motor mount and swingarm pivot at regular intervals.

-(4) Compression clicker.
-We don’t need more or fewer prongs, we need longer prongs.
+(3) Compression clicker.
+We don’t need more or fewer prongs; we need longer prongs.

 Q: WHAT DID WE LIKE?